Terms and Conditions

 § 6 Acceptance

-The client is obliged to accept the performance immediately upon completion.
+The client is obliged to accept the performance, where rendered in accordance with the contract, immediately upon completion.
 Acceptance takes place formally; an acceptance protocol is drawn up.
-Minor defects do not entitle the client to refuse acceptance.

 § 7 Warranty

-The Contractor is liable for defects in the performance in accordance with statutory provisions, and for VOB/B contracts in accordance with the periods specified therein.
+The Contractor is liable for defects in the performance in accordance with statutory provisions; where VOB/B has been validly agreed, in accordance with the periods specified therein.

 § 8 Liability

-The Contractor is liable without limitation for intent and gross negligence as well as for injury to life, body and health.
+The Contractor is liable without limitation for intent and gross negligence, for injury to life, body and health, within the scope of any guarantee given, and under the German Product Liability Act.

-In cases of slight negligence, the Contractor is only liable for the breach of material contractual obligations (cardinal obligations); in such case liability is limited to the contract-typical, foreseeable damage.
+In cases of slight negligence, the Contractor is only liable for the breach of material contractual obligations (so-called cardinal obligations — obligations whose fulfilment is essential for the proper performance of the contract and on whose observance the client may regularly rely).
+In such case, liability is limited to the contract-typical, foreseeable damage.

 § 9 Retention of Title